 into the console to see if it is defined.

 Littledata’s script stores the client ID from Google Analytics’s cookie within the Shopify cart.
-If this is not set correctly, then the data collection will fail.
+Sometimes another app can overwrite the cart attributes leading to poor attribution.

 Request the current cart from Shopify and check that attributes